 Heart Helper 2: Make Sleep a Priority

 You may think of a night of good quality sleep as a luxury, but it’s actually a critical component of heart health.
 When you’re sleep deprived, your body releases stress hormones that can cause inflammation and constrict arteries.
 A study in The Journal of the American Medical Association found that each extra hour of rest that sleep-deprived, middle-aged adults add to their nightly average can reduce their risk of coronary artery calcification, which can lead to heart disease, by about a third.
 Experts recommend aiming for seven to nine hours of sleep each night.
-(The benefits don’t extend beyond nine hours a night, so no need to hibernate.)
+(The benefits don’t extend beyond nine hours a night, so no need to hibernate.
+If you consistently need more than nine hours to be rested, you might be getting fragmented sleep; talk to your doctor so he or she can rule out a sleep disorder.)
 If you’re having trouble getting to sleep, or staying asleep once you’ve drifted off, there are some effective techniques you can use to bank more shuteye.

 Heart Helper 3: Add Colorful Produce to Every Plate